 "worshipped Daniel" This verse has always bothered me.
 Nebuchadnezzar was obviously very impressed with Daniel and his interpretation, so much so that he commanded oblations and incense be offered to him.
 Nebuchadnezzar himself fell on his face before Daniel.
 Problem- why is there no mention of Daniel rebuking the king for doing this?
 Because Daniel knew better than to rebuke the king?
 Because it really was not worship?
 Or was it the Babylonian way of thinking that you honor and worship a God through that God's priests and representatives, and thus, if Nebuchadnezzar wanted to honor Daniel's God, he would have to do it through Daniel instead of directly?
 Remember, Nebuchadnezzar knows little or nothing about true worship, so he probably relied on the old Babylonian way of worship.
 But Daniel would have known better than to allow this, so why did he allow it?
 All the commentators (except Peter Ruckman and David Hoffman in the Common Man's Reference Bible, page 1292, say Daniel sinned here) just assume that Daniel did not accept the worship and he probably did not, but it is not a healthy thing to rebuke the most powerful man on the planet.
 Or this "worship" may not have been the same kind of adoration given to the gods, but rather simply a way to honor a great man.
-Daniel probably could not get away with Peter's rebuke to Cornelius in Acts 10:26.
+Daniel probably could not get away with Peter's rebuke to Cornelius in Acts 10:26 ("But Peter took him up, saying, Stand up; I myself also am a man.").
 Cornelius was only a Roman centurion; Nebuchadnezzar was the most powerful man on the planet!